dappernerddesigns/user_auth/readMe.md

 ## 💫 Live api

 This api has been hosted on Render [here](https://user-auth-k2wn.onrender.com/api).
-As this is a free tier for the purpose of this repo, the service will spin down from inactivity and can take up to 50 seconds to respon.
+As this is a free tier for the purpose of this repo, the service will spin down from inactivity and can take up to 50 seconds to respond.

 ## 💻 Local Setup